top of page

 12th year of the reign of King Henry II, that is, 19th Dec 1165 to 18th Dec 1166

-Pharamus de Boulogne transferred the advowson (the right to choose a priest) for Carshalton to Merton Priory.
+Pharamus de Boulogne transferred the advowson (the right to choose a priest) for Carshalton plus the right to Tithes to Merton Priory.
 Priors of Merton were "Rector" of Carshalton until the Priory was dissolved.

 1179